 Administrator: The Administrator has full access to users, settings, and applications (except for the Admin API and Account API application types).
 An Administrator cannot view or update billing information or make purchases, nor can an Administrator create, view, or modify any other Administrators.

 Application Manager: The Application Manager role can add protected applications, update, and remove applications (except for the Admin API and Account API application types).
 Application managers may also view limited information about users and devices.
 In the Duo Beyond and Duo Access plans, Application Managers can assign custom policies to applications and groups, but cannot create or edit policy settings.

 User Manager: The User Manager can create, update, and delete users, phones, tokens, and bypass codes.
 The User Manager can also configure and run directory synchronization.

-Help Desk: Help Desk administrators can view and update users, phones, tokens, and bypass codes; and can send Duo Mobile activations to users.
-Help Desk admins cannot create or delete users or export information to a text file.
+Help Desk: Help Desk administrators can view and update existing users, phones, tokens, and bypass codes; and can send Duo Mobile activations to users.
+Help Desk admins cannot create or delete users, run a directory sync, or export information to a text file.
 You can restrict help desk admins' ability to create bypass codes for users in Help Desk settings.

 Billing: The Billing role allows view and update of billing information, hardware tokens and telephony credits purchases, and management of sub-accounts.
 This role may only access the Dashboard and Billing page.

 Read-only: Admins assigned the Read-only role may view (but not modify) basic information about users, groups, phones, tokens, and applications, as well as view reports.
 Read-only administrators may not access the Billing and Directory Sync pages.